JamoDevNich/scmaster/readme.md

 # scmaster
 Real time remote audio control client and server

+SCMaster allows you to control one central audio playback device from multiple other devices on the same network.
+State is synchronized across all devices in real time.

 Requires PHP 7.2.4 or greater server-side
 Requires a browser supporting ES7 or greater
 Node+NPM is optional when using the pre-packaged version, but is required for the dev version.

-SCMaster allows you to control one central audio playback device from multiple other devices on the same network.
-State is synchronized across all devices in real time, and upon disconnect/reconnect.

 ## Screenshots
 ![Channel Selection Screen](https://i.imgur.com/kWc07dC.png)